emirkugic/React-Sorting-Algorithms-Visualizer/README.md

 # sorting-algorithm-visualizer-made-with-react

-It's a simple sorting algorithm visualizer with React.
+It's a simple sorting algorithm visualizer with React.ž
-You can run it with "npm start" in the terminal.